ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ### {{site.data.keyword.filestorage_full_notm}}

-{{site.data.keyword.filestorage_full_notm}} is persistent, fast, and flexible network-attached, NFS-based File Storage.
-In this network-attached storage (NAS) environment, you have total control over your file shares function and performance.
-File Storage shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.
+{{site.data.keyword.filestorage_full_notm}} is persistent, fast, and flexible network-attached, NFS-based file storage.
+In this network-attached storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.

-Some of file storage features are things like `Snapshots`, `Replication`, `Concurrent access` and many more.
+Some of file storage features are things like _Snapshots_, _Replication_, _Concurrent access_ and many more.
 Get the full list of features [here](https://{DomainName}/docs/infrastructure/FileStorage/index.html#getting-started-with-file-storage).

-#### Does File Storage support multi-region?

-Yes it can be configured for active/passive use case.
-In the active/passive architecture file storage can be used easily, you can attach file storage service to your servers to store data backups, application files like images and videos, these images and files can then be used within different servers in the same region.
+Once attached to your servers, a {{site.data.keyword.filestorage_short}} service can be used easily to store data backups, application files like images and videos, these images and files can then be used within different servers in the same region.

-When adding a second region, use the snapshots feature of File Storage to take a snapshot automatically or manually, and then reuse it within the second passive region.
+When adding a second region, you can use the snapshots feature of {{site.data.keyword.filestorage_short}} to take a snapshot automatically or manually, and then reuse it within the second passive region.

-#### How does replication work?
-{: #replication-filestorage}

-Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
+Replication can be scheduled to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.
 More on File Storage snapshots can be found [here](https://{DomainName}/docs/infrastructure/FileStorage/snapshots.html#snapshots).

-Before you can replicate, you must create a snapshot schedule.
-When you fail over, you’re "flipping the switch" from your storage volume in your primary data center to the destination volume in your remote data center.
-For example, your primary data center is London and your secondary data center is Amsterdam.
-If a failure event occurs, you’d fail over to Amsterdam – connecting to the now-primary volume from a compute instance in Amsterdam.
-After your volume in London is repaired, a snapshot is taken of the Amsterdam volume to fail back to London and the once-again primary volume from a compute instance in London.
-More on File Storage replication can be found [here](https://{DomainName}/docs/infrastructure/FileStorage/replication.html#replicating-data).

 ## Non-database services
 {: #nondatabaseservices}